Viewing Differences

 The image difference viewer

 Naturally you can also zoom in and out and pan around the image.
-If you select the Link images together option, then the pan controls (scrollbars, wheelmouse) on both images are linked.
+You can also pan the image simply by left-dragging it.
+If you select the Link images together option, then the pan controls (scrollbars, mousewheel) on both images are linked.

-In image info box shows details about the image file, such as the size in pixels, resolution and colour depth.
+An image info box shows details about the image file, such as the size in pixels, resolution and colour depth.
 If this box gets in the way, use ViewImage Info to hide it.
+You can get the same information in a tooltip if you hover the mouse over the image title bar.

 External Diff/Merge Tools